 Elevate is a flagship FCSS-FESC Programme that helps prepare current high school and secondary students for a variety of post-secondary pathways.
 It focuses on recognizing issues underlying student mental health and learning to be more mindful while responding to these issues.

 The curriculum for the Elevate Programme has been developed in partnership and consultation with leading organizations, professionals, and experts in the fields of mindfulness, mental health, discrimination, resiliency, and educational accommodations.
-Sessions under both streams will be delivered by trained students or our partners with emergency contacts available on hand at all times should the need arise.

 stream 1: support

 The Support Stream focuses on working with students in small group settings to teach them about mental well-being, resiliency, and coping with difficult situations in high school including peer pressure, healthy relationships, academic pressures, identity-based and belief-based discrimination, racism, and several others.
 Students will also be taught how to seek accommodations and advocate for themselves in their schools, as well as how to make an effective transition from high school to a variety of post-secondary pathways.